**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.

-Unpacking the Q-Flex Event
+Unpacking the Q-Flex Phenomenon

 “The simplicity of the design belies its functionality.
-It’s like a Swiss Army knife for stress relief,” remarked Linda Livingstone, a important wellness advocate.
+It’s like a Swiss Army knife for stress relief,” remarked Linda Livingstone, a prominent wellness advocate.
 “It’s no surprise the Sharks circled in for a bite.”

 The Sharks Take the Bait